Mayurifag/yawn/README.md

 * Remove verbose mode - it is not needed and complicates code
 * Add feature to send to fallback model if current model is down for a while (happens with new models)
 * Think of better config handling.
 Current solution is complex.
 Though I also need source of config, koanf seems missing this functionality.
 Plus better init file handling.
+I need to write custom provider for those.
+Maybe koanf rewrite with custom provider.
 * Rewrite README.md
-* Dockerfile -> release it -> add alias to README.md
 * Make installation easier for all OSes (i.e. homebrew installation) and README.md better
 * Release 1.0.0 when it will be mature enough
 * Change release process makefile command